tayruxin/tp/docs/DeveloperGuide.md

 The term _duplicate_ hereafter refers to companies with the same company name, role and deadline

 The _duplicate_ detection mechanism is facilitated by `Company#isSameCompany(Company otherCompany)`.
+This method checks if two `Company` entities are the same by checking if their `Name`, `Role` and `Deadline` fields are equal.
 This method is used by `AddCommand` and `EditCommand` to check if the company to be added or edited already exists in the company list.

 The above sequence diagram shows the events when a user attempts to **edit** the details of an existing company, namely the company name, role and deadline fields to match that of another company in the company list.